flenniken/statictea/docs/vartypes.md

 * type: [ValueKind](#valuekind) &mdash; The statictea variable types.
 * type: [Value](#value) &mdash; A variable's value reference.
 * type: [ValueOr](#valueor) &mdash; A Value object or a warning.
-* type: [Statement](#statement) &mdash; A Statement object stores the statement text and where it starts in the template file.
+* type: [Statement](#statement) &mdash; Statement object stores the statement text, the line number and its line ending.
 * type: [FunctionPtr](#functionptr) &mdash; Signature of a statictea built in function.
 * type: [ParamCode](#paramcode) &mdash; Parameter type, one character of "ifsldpa" corresponding to int, float, string, list, dict, func, any.
 * type: [ParamType](#paramtype) &mdash; The statictea parameter types.